 - Make sure all security updates on your computer are current and up-to-date.
 There are two types of updates that normally run with a computer–Critical and Optional.
 All Critical updates should be current.
 These types of updates are security updates from Windows that help ensure your computer is safe and running smoothly.

 - Install a reliable virus protection program in your computer.
 Sadly, too many people use free anti-virus programs on their computers thinking this will protect them.
 However, keep in mind that free anti-virus software does not provide the maximum protection.
 Your best bet is to purchase an anti-virus to receive full benefits of protection for your computer.

 - Avoid clicking on pop-ups on your monitor or screen.
 Often, these pop-ups contain viruses that open up and infect your computer once you click on the pop-up.
+If you happen to get a virus visit the website Virus removal Brisbane for help getting the virus off your computer.
 Pop-ups are also a good indication that your computer is already infected.

 - Avoid opening e-mail that looks suspicious.
 Rule of thumb is if you don’t know the person or sender, delete, delete, delete.
 However, occasionally, a known sender can send a virus to your computer without realizing they’ve done so.
 Use discretion always.